-Keith Tolson is a Senior Principal Environmental Scientist with more than 15 years of experience focused on environmental sciences.
+Keith Tolson is a Senior Principal Environmental Scientist based in Florida with more than 15 years of experience focused on environmental sciences.
 He Specializes in the application of risk-based principles to support legal and regulatory requirements.
 Keith provides expert technical and strategic consultation on matters related to regulatory compliance and litigation.
 He also develops and supports public risk communication concerning the health effects of chemicals in air, water, soil, sediments, consumer products, and the workplace.

 Nationally recognized for his expertise in the development of innovative risk-based approaches to address complex problems and relaying this information to stakeholders, Keith has broad experience in the application of RCRA and CERCLA guidance for reports submitted to the U.S. EPA and state regulatory agencies and has served as principal technical advocate for clients seeking to gain regulatory acceptance and site closure.
 He is skilled at using environmental forensic techniques and application of environmental statistics for cost-effective and scientifically defensible site assessment.
 He has provided mode-of-action evaluations and non-cancer and cancer toxicology assessments used to support risk-based remedial alternatives.